spudooli/spudooli-reader/README.md

 Copy the password output to the database table users in the right column and Bob's your uncle.

-A change to test webhooks and another and another and another and another and another and another and anpother and another andother, this is 10
+A change to test webhooks and another and another and another and another and another and another and anpother and another andother, this is 10, made a 200 on the 11th